geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ## Conventions

 Creating and deploying instances on AWS involves the creation of multiple artifacts in Route 53, EC2, S3...
 In order to easily identify all artifacts associated with a workspace instance, a naming convention is utilized.
 This allows for easy deletion when a workspace needs to be taken down.
 Gene Ontology devops follows a namespace pattern for workspaces; it is: `go-workspace-_______`.
 For noctua, it is `go-workspace-noctua`.
-Similarly, for a specific instance in the workspace, it is the namespace pattern: `_____-production-YYYY-MM-DD`; e.g.: `graphstore-production-2024-08-26` or `go-api-production-2023-01-30`.
+Similarly, for a specific instance in the workspace, it is the namespace pattern: `_____-production-YYYY-MM-DD`; e.g.: `noctua-production-2024-08-26` or `go-api-production-2023-01-30`.
 For noctua, it will be `noctua-production-YYYY-MM-DD`.
-For test instances, we use `___-noctua-test-YYYY-MM-DD`, where `___` should be replaced with your initials.
+For test instances, we use `noctua-development-YYYY-MM-DD`.
 The details about the instances will be stored in "folders" under `go-workspace-noctua` S3 bucket.

 When an EC2 instance is created for a workspace stack instance, the instance name and workspace names are the same.

-Login into AWS and view the S3 bucket information: drill down by selecting 'go-workspace-graphstore'->'env:/'->'production-YYYY-MM-DD'->graphstore->terraform.tfstate.
+Login into AWS and view the S3 bucket information: drill down by selecting 'go-workspace-noctua'->'env:/'->'noctua-production-YYYY-MM-DD'->noctua->terraform.tfstate.
 The Terraform state information can be downloaded.
 Specific EC2 instance information details can be viewed by selecting EC2 then clicking on instances and searching for entries with names containing 'production'.
-There should be an entry for `graphstore-production-YYYY-MM-DD`.
+There should be an entry for `noctua-production-YYYY-MM-DD`.
 DNS information will be under Route 53.
 The hosted zones section will have an entry for `geneontology.org` and `geneontology.io`.
 For production, we use domain `.org` and for testing we use domain `.io`

 ## Prerequisites